ablacan/NewInML2022_ICML/README.md

 ## Workshop submission policy
 <b> This will NOT count as an official ICML publication, the NewInML 2022 workshop does not have a publication proceedings.
 Abstracts submitted can be revised and enhanced for further submissions, but make sure to check the policy of other conferences if you want to re-submit elsewhere.</b> We allow the submission of abstracts that have been submitted to another workshop in condition that the other workshop does not have a publication proceedings and this does not violate the policy of the other workshop.
 You are responsible to check the dual-submission policy of the other workshop and decide whether you can re-submit your paper to the NewInML 2022 workshop.
 Accepted extended abstracts will be listed on the workshop homepage if the authors do not issue an objection.
 If an accepted paper is also accepted by another workshop, the authors can decide which workshop they want to keep.
 If you need to withdraw your abstract from the NewInML 2022 workshop, please contact us at contactnewinml (at) gmail.com.

 Paper submission is through OpenReview platform: [Submit my paper](https://openreview.net/group?id=ICML.cc/2022/Workshop/NewInML)

+**Be careful:** Account confirmation can take up to 48 hours on OpenReview platform.
+Make sure to sign up a few days ahead before deadline.

 Don't forget to fill out the registration form: [Registration form](https://forms.gle/ajda5xPw7RfdjKnw6)